Ritchie Blackmore: 1960s

 In 1960, he began to work as a session player for Joe Meek's music productions and performed in several bands.
 He was initially a member of the instrumental band the Outlaws, who played in both studio recordings and live concerts and like many bands of the era, used other names (such as The Rally Rounders and The Chaps) to secure multiple repeat gigs.
-Otherwise, in mainly studio recordings, he backed singer Glenda Collins, German-born pop singer Heinz (playing on his top ten hit "Just Like Eddie" and "Beating Of My Heart"), and others.
+Otherwise, in mainly studio recordings, he backed singer Glenda Collins, German-born rock and roll singer Heinz (playing on his top ten hit "Just Like Eddie" and "Beating Of My Heart"), and others.
 Thereafter, in mainly live concerts, he backed horror-themed singer Screaming Lord Sutch, beat singer Neil Christian, and others.

 Blackmore joined a band-to-be called Roundabout in late 1967 after receiving an invitation from Chris Curtis while living in Hamburg and arriving at the Curtis flat to be greeted by Curtis' flatmate, Jon Lord.
 Curtis originated the concept of the band, but was forced out before the band fully formed.
 After the line-up for Roundabout was complete in April 1968, Blackmore is credited with suggesting the new name Deep Purple, as it was his grandmother's favourite song.
 Deep Purple's early sound leaned on psychedelic and progressive rock, but also included cover versions of 1960s pop songs.
 This "Mark One" line-up featuring singer Rod Evans and bass player Nick Simper lasted until mid-1969 and produced three studio albums.
 During this period, organist Jon Lord appeared to be the leader of the band, and wrote much of their original material.